Event-triggered controllers based on the supremum norm of sampling-induced error: Main results

 \brem Let us consider two special cases: (1) $x$ and $u$ do not appear in the $z$-dynamics, i.e., $\dot{z}(t)=q(z(t)),\;\dot{x}(t)=f(x(t),z(t),u(t))$ ($\gamma_{z}^{x}=\gamma_{z}^{r}=0$); (2) $u$ does not appear in the $z$-dynamics but $x$ does, and $z$ does not appear in $x$-dynamics, i.e, $\dot{z}(t)=q(z(t),x(t)),\;\dot{x}(t)=f(x(t),u(t))$ ($\gamma_{z}^{r}=\gamma_{x}^{z}=\gamma_{\xi}^{z}=0$).
 It follows from Theorem \ref{thm:etc-zx} that $\bar{\gamma}(s)$ in (\ref{eq:gamma-2}) should be

 As opposed to the method in \cite{Liu2015a}, we explicitly show that the variation of $z$-dynamics does not affect Zeno-free behavior for both aforementioned cases.
-Specifically, in both cases, it is not necessary to re-design the event-triggering law (\ref{eq:event_law-1}) when the $z$-dynamics vary. \erem
+Specifically, in both cases, it is not necessary to re-design the event-triggered law (\ref{eq:event_law-1}) when the $z$-dynamics vary. \erem

-\brem For a given signal $\gamma(t)$, it is observed from (\ref{eq:event_law-1}) that less conservative selection of $\bar{\gamma}(s)$ increases the sampling interval $t_{k+1}-t_{k}$, which could lead to a desirable sampling pattern that less number of control executions are taken within a given period.
-If the ISS property (\ref{eq:Lamda}) is used to derive an event-triggering law rather than (\ref{eq:RISSZ}) and (\ref{eq:RISSX}), we can derive the following inequality similar to (\ref{eq:xi_b}),
+\brem For a function $\gamma$, it is observed from (\ref{eq:event_law-1}) that less conservative selection of $\bar{\gamma}(s)$ may increase the sampling interval $t_{k+1}-t_{k}$, which could lead to a desirable sampling pattern that less number of control executions are taken within a given period.
+If the ISS property (\ref{eq:Lamda}) is used to derive an event-triggered law rather than (\ref{eq:RISSZ}) and (\ref{eq:RISSX}), we can derive the following inequality similar to (\ref{eq:xi_b}),